Ajay Barsatilal Shahu

 Introduction

 Despite being a land of diverse diets and abundant sunshine, vitamin deficiencies in India remain widely under-recognised as a public health issue.
-Conditions such as Vitamin D deficiency, Vitamin B12 deficiency, and iron deficiency affect people across age groups, lifestyles, and regions, from office-going professionals with little sun exposure to vegetarian households and older adults.
+Conditions such as Vitamin D deficiency, Vitamin B12 deficiency, Vitamin A deficiency, Vitamin C deficiency, and B-complex deficiencies affect people across age groups, lifestyles, and regions, from office-going professionals with little sun exposure to vegetarian households and older adults.

 Vitamin deficiency symptoms usually appear slowly, which makes them easy to dismiss at first.
 What begins as mild fatigue or body aches can gradually progress into bone weakness, nerve damage, or anemia if left undiagnosed.
 Delayed testing often increases recovery time and treatment effort.
-This guide breaks down vitamin deficiency causes, symptoms, diagnostic tests, treatment options, costs, and prevention strategies to help families take timely action before these deficiencies turn into long-term health and financial challenges.
+This guide breaks down vitamin deficiency causes, symptoms, diagnostic tests, vitamin deficiency treatment, vitamin deficiency test cost in India, and prevention strategies to help families take timely action before these deficiencies turn into long-term health and financial challenges.

 What Are Vitamin Deficiencies?

-Vitamin deficiencies in India are especially common due to dietary patterns, lifestyle factors, and limited preventive testing.
+Vitamin deficiencies in India are especially common due to dietary patterns, lifestyle factors, limited sun exposure, and lack of preventive screening.

 Although these nutrients are needed only in small amounts, even a shortfall can disrupt critical body systems, leading to health issues ranging from mild fatigue to permanent neurological damage if left untreated.